r. Provisions Contingent Liabilities and Contingent Assets

 Consequent to the amendment to the Companies (Share Capital and Debentures) Rules 2014,as amended the requirement to create Debenture Redemption Reserve ("DRR") is no longer required for listed NBFCs registered with Reserve Bank of India under Section 45-IA of the RBI Act 1934, for the value of outstanding both public issue of debentures and privately placed debentures.

 The Company is required to deposit or invest before 30th day of April of each year, as the case may be, a sum which shall not be less than 15% of the amount of its debenture issued through public issue maturing within one year from the Balance sheet date.
-Accordingly, the Company before the year end / subsequent to the year end has invested a sum of ' 2,420 lakhs (Previous Year ' 1,748 lakhs) in the form of fixed deposits with scheduled banks, representing 15% of the debenture issued through public issue, which are due for redemption within one year from the balance sheet date.
+Accordingly the Company, before the year end / subsequent to the year end has invested a sum of ' 665.00 lakhs (Previous Year ' 2,420 lakhs) in the form of fixed deposits with scheduled banks, representing 15% of the debenture issued through public issue, which are due for redemption within one year from the balance sheet date.

-The conditions and restrictions for distribution attached to statutory reserves as specified in Section 45-IC(1) of the Reserve Bank of India Act, 1934:
+The conditions and restrictions for distribution attached to statutory reserves as specified in Section 45-IC(1) in The Reserve Bank of India Act, 1934:

 (1) Every non-banking financial company ("NBFC") shall create a reserve fund and transfer therein a sum not less than twenty per cent of its net profit every year as disclosed in the statement of Profit and Loss account and before any dividend is declared.